Course guide of Basic Experimental Techniques (2671113)

 Ordinary assessment session

-2. Attendance to practical sessions is mandatory, with a maximum of 2 allowed absences throughout the course.
-If the two absences are justified, they can be made up in a specific makeup session (either in the same group or with another practical group).
+If both absences are justified, they may be made up in a specific make-up session (either with the same or a different lab group).

 Extraordinary assessment session

-In this assessment period, the evaluation will be established as follows:
+In this session, the evaluation will be structured as follows:

-Similar to the regular assessment period, it is necessary to pass both the theoretical and practical components to pass the course, i.e., to obtain a score of more than 5 points (out of 10) in the theoretical exam and a practical grade equal to or higher than 5 (out of 10).
+As in the regular session, passing both the theory and practical components is required to pass the course—that is, the student must obtain more than 5 points out of 10 in the theory exam and a lab grade of 5 or higher out of 10.

 Single final assessment

-1. Theoretical Exam, which covers the theoretical content and problems.
+• Theoretical exam, covering the theoretical content and problem-solving.

-The final grade is calculated (provided that a minimum grade of 5 is obtained in each exam) by considering the weighted average of both exams.
-In other words, the theoretical exam contributes 60% to the final grade, and the practical exam contributes the remaining 40%.
+The final grade is calculated (provided that a minimum score of 5 is obtained in each test) as a weighted average of both exams: 60% for the theoretical exam and 50% for the practical exam, whose assessment will include an oral evaluation component.

 Additional information

-In the PRADO virtual platform of the University of Granada, students will find all the relevant information regarding the course.
-This includes the course syllabus, problem sets, group assignments for practical work, grades, and other relevant information or documentation that the professor may not provide during the course.
-During the introductory class, the specific professor for each group will present all these aspects to the students, along with the specific methodology that will be followed throughout the course.
-The PRADO platform serves as a centralized hub for accessing important course materials and staying updated on course-related information.
+On the PRADO virtual platform of the University of Granada, students will find all relevant information about the course: syllabus, problem sets, practice group assignments, grades, and other relevant information and/or documentation in case it is not handed out by the instructor during the course.
+In the introductory session, the assigned instructor for each group will present all these aspects along with the specific methodology that will be followed throughout the course.

 Información de interés para estudiantado con discapacidad y/o Necesidades Específicas de Apoyo Educativo (NEAE): Gestión de servicios y apoyos (https://ve.ugr.es/servicios/atencion-social/estudiantes-con-discapacidad).